 - is active in and beyond their academic communities, and have demonstrated leadership and collaboration within their specialty and the greater scientific community

-- Early-Career Award Nomination cycles typically begin in late summer/early fall annually.
+- Early-Career Award nomination cycles are annual and typically begin in late summer/early fall.

 - YPSAs are nominated by an ASCI member – this individual does not have to be from the nominee’s institution.
 The searchable ASCI Directory is linked here (one may search by institution, specialty, etc.).